Cowandilla

 Cowandilla's median age exceeds the national pattern

 The median age in Cowandilla is 40 years, similar to Greater Adelaide's average of 39 years, and somewhat older than Australia's median age of 38 years.
-The percentage of the population aged 85 and over in Cowandilla is 8.3%, compared to Greater Adelaide, while the percentage of the population aged 5 to 14 is 6.0%.
-This concentration of the 85+ age group is well above the national average of 2.2%.
-According to post-2021 Census data, the percentage of the population aged 65 to 74 has grown from 8.5% to 9.8%, and the percentage of those aged 25 to 34 has increased from 16.2% to 17.3%.
-Conversely, the percentage of the population aged 45 to 54 has declined from 11.4% to 9.8%, and the percentage of those aged 5 to 14 has dropped from 7.2% to 6.0%.
-Population forecasts for 2041 indicate substantial demographic changes in Cowandilla, with the 75 to 84 age group expected to grow by 62% (70 people), reaching a total of 184 from 113.
+The percentage of the population aged 85 and over is 8.1%, higher than Greater Adelaide's rate and significantly above the national figure of 2.2%.
+Conversely, the proportion of individuals aged 5 to 14 is 6.0%, lower than both Greater Adelaide and the national average.
+Post-2021 Census data shows that the percentage of the population aged 65 to 74 has increased from 8.5% to 10.1%, while the 25 to 34 age group has risen from 16.2% to 17.3%.
+Meanwhile, the proportion of individuals aged 45 to 54 has decreased from 11.4% to 9.7%, and the percentage of those aged 5 to 14 has dropped from 7.2% to 6.0%.
+Population forecasts for 2041 indicate substantial demographic changes in Cowandilla, with the 75 to 84 age group projected to grow by 63%, reaching 183 individuals from a starting point of 112.

 Frequently Asked Questions - Age